danielhejnar/articles/Capturing near-Earth asteroids.md

 | 2003 SM84 | 7.6 | 100 | 12 | 6.1 | 8.3 | 3700 | 0.65 | 3.7 | 5900 | 4.7 |
 | 1996 XB27 | 10 | 150 | 54 | 7.7 | 9.1 | 3200 | 1.3 | 2.8 | 15000 | 4 |

-_ $^a ~\mathrm{LTA}_1$ is the low thrust acceleration for stage 1._\
+_$^a ~\mathrm{LTA}_1$ is the low thrust acceleration for stage 1._\
-_ $^b$ Estimated diameter of asteroids [28-31]._\
+_$^b$ Estimated diameter of asteroids [28-31]._\
-_ $^c$ Estimated thrust for stage 1._\
+_$^c$ Estimated thrust for stage 1._\
-_ $^d$ Total time-of-flight for capture for both stages._\
+_$^d$ Total time-of-flight for capture for both stages._\
-_ $^e$ Instantaneous change in velocity._\
+_$^e$ Instantaneous change in velocity._\
-_ $^f$ Radius of perigee divided by radius of Moon's orbit._\
+_$^f$ radius of perigee divided by the radius of Moon's orbit._\
-_ $^g ~\mathrm{LTA}_2$ is the low thrust acceleration for stage 2._\
+_$^g ~\mathrm{LTA}_2$ is the low thrust acceleration for stage 2._\
-_ $^h$ Estimated thrust for stage 2._\
+_$^h$ Estimated thrust for stage 2._\
-_ $^i$ Velocity upon entering Earth's sphere of influence._\
+_$^i$ velocity upon entering Earth's sphere of influence._\
-_ $^j$ Estimated using absolute magnitude data and approximate albedo of 0.25.
+_$^j$ Estimated using absolute magnitude data and approximate albedo of 0.25.
 See Eq.
 (7)._

 ## Mathematical model

 Transfer trajectories from asteroids' current orbits to Earth rendezvous are calculated in an ephemeris model (including the location of the Sun, Earth and Moon), given the initial conditions at the time of perihelion of the asteroid of interest.
 Due to the purely conceptual nature of the work, certain approximations are made.
-Firstly, a two-dimensional system where only the components of the orbit that are in the reference plane are considered, thereby neglecting the third dimension, but since $\Delta i<10\degree$, the planar approximation was considered reasonable as a first-order approximation.
-The other major approximation is the number of bodies that are considered in the model.
+Firstly, a two-dimensional system where only the components of the orbit in the reference plane are considered, thereby neglecting the third dimension, but since $\Delta i<10\degree$, the planar approximation was considered reasonable as a first-order approximation.
+The other major approximation is the number of bodies considered in the model.
 When the asteroids are far from the Earth, the model is set up as a two-body problem consisting of the Sun and the asteroid.
 When the asteroid approaches the Earth's sphere of influence, the model is changed to a three-body problem to include the Earth's influence.
 This is related to the standard 'patched-conics' assumption [32].
-With the masses and relative speeds involved in the problem, this approximation is close enough to introduce minimal error, and we need not consider the more accurate, but more complex, patched three-body approximation [33].
+With the masses and relative speeds involved in the problem, this approximation is close enough to introduce minimal error.
+We need not consider the more accurate but more complex, patched three-body approximation [33].

-Newton's second law is used to determine the equation of motion of the asteroid effected by the bodies of interest, given at their ephemeris-based locations.
-Considering both the $x$ and $y$ components in a Sun-centered inertial frame, the differential equations of motion in first-order form are
+Newton's second law determines the equation of motion of the asteroid affected by the bodies of interest, given at their ephemeris-based locations.
+Considering both the $x$ and $y$ components in a Sun-centered inertial frame, the differential equations of motion in the first-order form are

 $$
 \begin{align*}